ajohnsonbuck/simreps-2018-08/README.md

 Full GUI-enabled software package that performs analysis of single-molecule digital assay data using kinetic fingerprinting (SiMREPS = single-molecule recognition through equilibrium Poisson sampling).

 ## Availability
-Software for SiMREPS data analysis is available on request for non-commercial, academic use from the University of Michigan Innovation Partnerships office, which owns all rights to the SiMREPS technology: innovationpartnerships@umich.edu
+Software for SiMREPS data analysis is available on request for non-commercial, academic use, or for licensed commercial use, from the University of Michigan Innovation Partnerships office: innovationpartnerships@umich.edu

+Academic contacts: Alexander Johnson-Buck (alebuck@umich.edu), Nils Walter (nwalter@umich.edu)

 Only a Windows version is available at this time.